Laptop-Salad/SpectrumDebate/docs/structure.md

     cypress => Frontend tests using [Cypress](https://www.cypress.io/), written using JS. unittests
 - docs => Documentation for the website
+- uploads => used for uploading files to the website

 ## /app
 The website uses MVC architecture.